x4e/PaperBin/README.md

 This project uses jvmti to modify Minecraft classes at runtime.
 Because of this paperbin can even be run on top of modified versions of paper.

+## Donate
+You can donate by sending bitcoin to `bc1q35vyw5rudnttchglj3rch9p2j9xxannumn3muv`.

 ## Usage
 Make sure you have read the License.